maximeCony/algolia-react-node-autocomplete/README.md

 + Use of SAS or Less for the css

 ## Gulp File
-Compile ES6 code into ES5
+Compile ES6 code from `/public/scripts/src/app.js` to ES5 code in `/public/scripts/dist/app.js`

 ## Linter
 [ESLint](http://eslint.org/) with built in jsx support.